-Recovery from transverse myelitis usually begins within 2 to 12 weeks of the onset of symptoms and may continue for up to 2 years.
-However, if there is no improvement within the first 3 to 6 months, significant recovery is unlikely.
-About one-third of people affected with transverse myelitis experience good or full recovery from their symptoms; they regain the ability to walk normally and experience minimal urinary or bowel effects and paresthesias.
-Another one-third show only fair recovery and are left with significant deficits such as spastic gait, sensory dysfunction, and prominent urinary urgency or incontinence.
-The remaining one-third show no recovery at all, remaining wheelchair-bound or bedridden with marked dependence on others for basic functions of daily living.
+Recovery from transverse myelitis usually begins within 2 to 12 weeks of the onset of symptoms and may continue for up to 2 years (and in some cases longer).
+However, if there is no improvement within the first 3 to 6 months, complete recovery is unlikely (although incomplete recovery can still occur, which underlines the significant need for aggressive physical therapy and rehabilitation).
+Historic data, not controlling for more aggressive therapy, shows about one-third of people affected with transverse myelitis experience good or full recovery from their symptoms; they regain the ability to walk normally and experience minimal urinary or bowel effects and paresthesias.
+Another one-third experience only fair recovery and are left with significant deficits such as spastic gait, sensory dysfunction, and prominent urinary urgency or incontinence.
+The remaining one-third experience no recovery at all, remaining wheelchair-bound or bedridden with marked dependence on others for basic functions of daily living.
 Unfortunately, making predictions about individual cases is difficult.
+Aggressive acute treatment and physical therapy have been shown to improve outcomes.
 However, research has shown that a rapid onset of symptoms generally results in poorer recovery outcomes.

 The majority of people with this disorder experience only one episode although in rare cases recurrent or relapsing transverse myelitis does occur.
 Some patients recover completely, then experience a relapse.
 Others begin to recover, then suffer worsening of symptoms before recovery continues.
-In all cases of relapse, physicians will evaluate possible underlying causes such as MS. NMO, or systemic lupus erythematosus since most people who experience relapse have an identifiable underlying disorder.
-People with a recurrent relapsing disorder will usually require some type of ongoing therapy that modulates or supresses the immune system.
-The propose of such therapies is to reduce the chance of future relapses.
+In all cases of transverse myelitis, physicians will evaluate possible underlying causes such as MS. NMO, or systemic lupus erythematosus since most people with these underlying conditions can experience a relapse and should be treated with preventative therapies.
+The purpose of such therapies is to reduce the chance of future relapses.

 Within the Federal Government, the National Institute of Neurological Disorders and Stroke (NINDS), one of the National Institutes of Health (NIH), has primary responsibility for conducting and supporting research on spinal cord disorders and demyelinating diseases such as transverse myelitis.
 The NINDS conducts research in its laboratories at the NIH and also supports studies through grants to major medical institutions across the country.